kaylevine/PUI2016_kal573/HW5_kal573/README.md

 # PUI2016 Homework 5

 ## Project Work Balance:
-I worked with Mona and Claire while completing all three assignments.
-Mona helped with the coding, I helped with formulating the hypotheses, and Claire helped explain the statistical analyses.
+I worked with Claire and Alexey to complete Assignment 1 and Assignment 2.
+Claire helped us determine which statistical to use and which code to use for each test in Assignment 1.
+I found the code for creating the random distributions for each distribution type.
+In Assignment 2, ...
+In Assignment 3, I worked by myself to develop the null hypotheses.

 ## Assignment 1: